pubnub/c-sharp/unity5/README.md

 # Please direct all Support Questions and Concerns to Support@PubNub.com

-## PubNub 3.6 Web Data Push Cloud-Hosted API for Unity 4
+## PubNub 3.6.2b Web Data Push Cloud-Hosted API for Unity 4 and Unity 5
-### Supports PC, Mac, Linux, iOS and Android
+### Supports PC, Mac, Linux, iOS, Android, WebPlayer and WebGL

 ### View this First!
 We've made a [screencast](https://vimeo.com/69591819) that will walk you through the general setup.
 After checking out the general setup video, [For iOS targets](https://vimeo.com/71549964) be sure to view this walkthrough next.
 Check it out!

 ### Important changes from previous version
-- UserState method parameters have been modified.
-- PAM auth method parameters have been modified.
-- Implements the features of Pubnub 3.6
- - Renamed property name HeartbeatInterval to LocalClientHeartbeatInterval.
- - New properties PresenceHeartbeat, PresenceHeartbeatInterval were added.
- - Additional optional parameters showUUIDList, includeUserState for HereNow method.
- - New methods GlobalHereNow, WhereNow, SetUserState, GetUserState, SetLocalUserState, GetLocalUserState and ChangeUUID
- - UserState data in the response format of presence events.
+- Removed dependency on System.Threading.
+- This code uses Unity's www class and coroutines all around for network communication.
+This means all the calls to the PubNub SDK should be made from the main thread.
+- Updated the JsonFx version with the latest one from here (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).
+- Detailed History call now supports time token retrieval.

+### There are some known issues and limitations (mostly due to WebGL support)
+- Generic calls to the SDKs methods support only `<string>` and `<object>`.
+This is because `MakeGenericMethod` throws an exception on WebGL.
+- Time response is treated as string instead of long.
+If treated as long we get an exception from il2cpp on WebGL.
+- Resume on reconnect looks broken, working on it.

+#### Changes in the earlier versions
 - We have removed the separate versions for Unity, and made this as a common version which  works on all unity distros.
 The update is an optimized version of the code which was used for Unity iOS.
-This version uses the JsonFx 1.4 library (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d/overview).
+This version uses the JsonFx 1.4 library (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).
 - Now the SDK uses only one pre-processor directive for all Unity distros i.e.`USE_JSONFX_UNITY_IOS`

-#### Changes in the earlier versions
 - UserState method parameters have been modified.
 - PAM auth method parameters have been modified.
 - Implements the features of Pubnub 3.6